JunJungy/soundwave/replit.md

 # Soundwave - Enhanced Spotify Clone

 ## Overview
 Soundwave is a music streaming application inspired by Spotify, featuring an enhanced UI/UX with improved spacing, typography, and visual design.
 It provides a polished music browsing and playback experience, including user authentication, personalized playlists, and an artist application and management system.
-The project's vision is to offer a comprehensive platform for music consumption and artist interaction, aiming for a significant presence in the digital music streaming market.
+The platform starts empty and grows organically as artists upload their music, creating an authentic, artist-driven music ecosystem.

 ## User Preferences
 I prefer that the agent focuses on iterative development, delivering functional, tested code in small, manageable increments.
 Before making any major architectural changes or introducing new dependencies, please ask for approval.
 I value clear, concise explanations and prefer code that is well-documented and adheres to modern best practices.
 Do not make changes to the `attached_assets/generated_images/` folder.